 Upon receiving documentation from the Ithaca College Student Accessibility Services Office, the faculty member for the respective clinical education course will obtain permission from the student to share information with potential sites.
 The site may or may not agree to accept a student with their accommodation plan.
 The ICPT clinical education team cannot be held responsible for an inability to place a student with a need for accommodations.
 Clinical accommodation plans are separate from classroom plans and need to be discussed with the SAS office and the DCE/ADCE prior to the beginning of placements.
-A new accommodation plan will be required for each clinical education course.
+A new accommodation plan will be required for each clinical education course, this includes part- and full-time clinical experiences.